electrickite/hassio/rtlamr2mqtt/DOCS.md

 ### Option: `mqtt_host`

-Hostname of MQTT server.
+Hostname of MQTT broker.

 ### Option: `mqtt_port`

-MQTT server port number.
+MQTT broker port number.

+### Option: `mqtt_cacert`

+CA certificate file for the MQTT broker.
+Required to use TLS connections.
+The filename is relative to the shared `/ssl` directory.

 ### Option: `mqtt_user`